akxen/dispatch-api-docs/website/docs/case-studies/rebid-analysis/rebid-analysis.md

 ### Validation summary
-Close correpsondence is observed between the NEMDE API's solution and outputs obtained from NEMDE, suggesting it is appropriate to undertake counterfactual scenario analysis for the interval in question.
+Close correpsondence is observed between the Dispatch API's solution and outputs obtained from NEMDE, suggesting it is appropriate to undertake counterfactual scenario analysis for the interval in question.

 ## Contribution of rebid to region price change
 The bid for BW01 at 4.15pm is compared with the bid at 4.20pm in the following table.